-In December 2020 we announced the selection of CDI-45205 as the lead compound for further development against coronaviruses including SARS-CoV-2, that causes COVID-19.
+In December 2020, we announced the selection of CDI-45205 as the lead compound for further preclinical development against SARS-CoV-2, that causes COVID-19.

 CDI-45205 was one of the broad-spectrum protease inhibitors that were obtained from Kansas State University Research Foundation ("KSURF") under an exclusive license agreement announced in April 2020.
 That agreement provides Cocrystal with an exclusive, royalty-bearing license to develop and commercialize therapeutic, diagnostic and prophylactic products against coronaviruses, caliciviruses and picornaviruses based on antivirals discovered by KSURF.
 See "Collaborations - Kansas State University Research Foundation."
-The Company believes these protease inhibitors have the ability to convert the inactive SARS-CoV-2 polymerase replication enzymes into an active form.
+The Company believes these protease inhibitors have the ability to inhibit the inactive SARS-CoV-2 polymerase replication enzymes into an active form.
 CDI-45205 showed good bioavailability in mouse and rat pharmacokinetic studies via intraperitoneal injection, and also no cytotoxicity against a variety of human cell lines.

 The Company recently demonstrated a strong synergistic effect with the FDA-approved COVID-19 medicine remdesivir.
 Additionally, a proof-of-concept animal study demonstrated that daily injection of CDI-45205 exhibited favorable in vivo efficacy in MERS-CoV-2 infected mice.
+CDI-45205 and several analogs showed potent in vitro activity against the SARS-CoV-2 Delta (India/B.1.617.2) and Gamma (Brazil/P.1) variants.
+Cocrystal previously announced that CDI-45205 and analogs exhibited broad-spectrum activity against the SARS-CoV-2 Alpha (United Kingdom/B.1.1.7) and Beta (South African/B.1.351) variants, surpassing the activity observed with the Wuhan strain.

 The Company has initiated scale-up synthesis and process chemistry development.
-We are working toward pre-IND status with CDI-45205.
+We are working toward pre-IND status with CDI-45205 and plan to initiate an IND-enabling study in the first half of 2022 with CDI-45205, for intranasal/pulmonary delivery.

 In addition to CDI-45205, the Company has leveraged its antiviral development expertise by using its proprietary technology and drug discovery platform to launch two additional COVID-19 programs, novel SARS-CoV-2 3CL protease inhibitors and replication inhibitors.
-The Company anticipates identifying another SARS-CoV-2 preclinical 3CL lead for oral administration this year.
+The Company anticipates identifying another SARS-CoV-2 preclinical 3CL lead for oral administration this year and to initiate an IND-enabling study in the first half of 2022.